Polylith Is the AI Architecture

 One repository means one context.
 The AI sees everything: all components, all interfaces, all conventions, all test patterns.
 Ask it to add a payment handler and it already knows what the auth interface looks like, how the db component is structured, what the test conventions are.
 It can follow a call across the whole system.

-The interface boundary does something else.
-Because poly check enforces it, the AI can't hallucinate connections to internal details.
-It can't suggest reaching into auth.core from another component, because that won't compile.
+The interface boundary matters too.
+Because poly check enforces it, the AI can't suggest reaching into auth.core from another component — that won't compile.
+It can only use what's exposed.
 The guessing stops.

 workspace.edn, Polylith's root configuration file, is a machine-readable index of every component, every dependency, every project in the system.
-Claude Code can read it.
-No other architecture hands you this for free.
+Claude Code can read it on the first prompt.

 How this plays out with Claude Code